Giving To Concordia

 Use of Donor Information: Donor Information is used to complete the transaction, record the donation, generate the appropriate tax receipt, and to appropriately acknowledge each gift donation.
 Donor records are also used for general record keeping and internal analysis.
 Credit card information is used to process the gift, but is not retained.

-Concordia University does not rent, market or otherwise disclose donor information to any outside party or vendor for non-University purposes, unless required under law.
-Within the University, access to donor information is limited to areas of Development staff members with a need to know.
+Concordia University Chicago does not rent, market or otherwise disclose donor information to any outside party or vendor for non-University purposes, unless required under law.
+Within the University, access to donor information is limited to areas of Foundation staff members with a need to know.
 Staff members are bound by a professional code of ethics and a “donor bill of rights.”

 Donor Recognition: Concordia University Chicago enjoys providing donors with recognition for their gifts through print, spoken, and/or web-based media.
 However, you may choose to waive this recognition and make a gift anonymously.
-Please contact the Development Office if you would like your gift to be anonymous.
+Please contact the Foundation Office if you would like your gift to be anonymous.
 We will always respect your decision to keep a gift confidential.

 The Donor Bill of Rights